[Filmfestivalresearch] Update to the Chinese Film Festival Studies website

 Dear List Members,

-Just a brief email to detail updates to the Chinese Film Festival Studies website (www.chinesefilmfeststudies.org<http://www.chinesefilmfeststudies.org/>).
+We have another brief round-up notice detailing updates to the Chinese Film Festival Studies website (www.chinesefilmfeststudies.org<http://www.chinesefilmfeststudies.org/>).
 In the past two months, we’ve added the following material:

 Chris Berry and Luke Robinson